 The history of the palace is long and complicated to say the least.
-I have tried reading and sorting through some of it and it makes my head hurt.
+I have tried reading and sorting through some of it.
+It makes my head hurt.
 It left me with a yearning to take a class (or two, or three) in French history; being the history nerd that I am.

 There was some crazy shit going on back in the day of King Louis XIV and his descendants.
-Marriages were made to secure blood lines and bind countries together, the reigning queen gave birth in public to ensure the birth was in fact royal lineage and mistresses were the norm of the day.
+Marriages were made to secure blood lines and bind countries together.
+The reigning queen gave birth in public to ensure the birth was in fact royal lineage.
+Mistresses were the norm of the day.
 One wrong step and the swift blade of the guillotine would have a king’s (or queen’s) head.
 Don’t like your mother?
-Exile her to an island somewhere; all seemingly common practices of the day.
+Exile her to an island somewhere.
+All seemingly common practices of the day.

 The Center of Political Power

-At the height of its day, the palace had as many as 10,000 people in residence, working and visiting, as it served as the center of political power from 1682 when Louis XIV moved from the Louvre Palace in Paris.
-It remained so until the royal family was forced to leave in 1789 at the onset of the French Revolution, which is a whole other book of history.
+At the height of its day, the palace had as many as 10,000 people in residence, working and visiting.
+Versailles served as the center of political power from 1682 when Louis XIV moved from the Louvre Palace in Paris.
+It remained so until the royal family was forced to leave in 1789.
+It was at the onset of the French Revolution, which is a whole other book of history.

 The Last Queen of France

 Her story is pretty amazing.
-Again, there are a few history classes that could be taken on the topic of Marie alone, but from what I’ve read about her, I tend to lean toward the school of thought that she didn’t have a hope in hell of surviving her marriage, her reign or her life.
+Again, there are a few history classes that could be taken on the topic of Marie alone.
+From what I’ve read about her, I tend to lean toward the school of thought that she didn’t have a hope in hell of surviving her marriage, her reign or her life.
 And there is no actual documented evidence that she ever said, “Let them eat cake!”